Free home visits

 This could be about treatment options available and tailoring the information to suit the patient's worries and healthcare expectations.

 What should you look out for when searching for the right audiologist?
 The patient-centered care approach is the difference, and a true audiologist has this in bundles.
-A professional who is able to think past the devices themselves can empower those with hearing loss.
+A professional who can think past the devices themselves can empower those with hearing loss.

 A good audiologist understands that audiology appointments can be overwhelming for a patient because of the amount of information shared.
 With this in mind, they would dedicate the right amount of time to each of the appointments to cater to this.